Signare

-Signares were the mulatto French-African women of the island of Gorée and the city of Saint-Louis in French Senegal during the 18th and 19th centuries.
-These women of color managed to gain some individual assets, status, and power in the hierarchies of the Atlantic Slave Trade.
+Signares were black and mulatto Senegalese women who had an influence via their marriage with European men and their patrimony.
+These women of color managed to gain some individual assets, status, and power in the hierarchies of the Atlantic slave trade.

 There was a Portuguese equivalent, referred to as Nhara, a name for Luso-African businesswomen who played an important part as business agents through their connections with both Portuguese and African populations.
-There was also an English language equivalent of women of mixed African and British or American descent with the same position, such as Betsy Heard, Mary Faber, and Elizabeth Frazer Skelton.
+There was also an English language equivalent of women of mixed African and British or American descent with the same position, such as Betsy Heard, Mary Faber de Sanger, and Elizabeth Frazer Skelton.

 Social and economic role

 Signares commonly had power in networks of trade and wealth within the limitations of slavery.
 The influence held by these women led to changes in gender roles in the family structure archetype.
 Some owned masses of land as well as slaves.
-European merchants and traders, especially the French and British, would settle on coastal societies inhabited by signares in order to benefit from the increased proximity to the sources of African commerce.
-The earliest of these merchants were the Portuguese.
-These merchants were given the name "lançados", because "they threw themselves" among Africans, and they would establish relationships with the most influential signares who would accept them in order to obtain commercial privileges.
+With these owned masses of land, Signares were able to establish small business like inns and taverns.
+With these small businesses, Signares were able to gain profit from the constant rotation of people coming in.
+European merchants and traders, especially the French and the British, would settle on coastal societies inhabited by signares in order to benefit from the increased proximity to the sources of African commerce.
+The earliest of these merchants were the Portuguese and were given the name "lançados" because "they threw themselves" among Africans and would establish relationships with the most influential signares who would accept them in order to obtain commercial privileges.
 The Portuguese referred to these women as Nhara, and the earliest named example was Dame Portugaise in the 17th-century.

 The signares reputation for wealth became well-known, exemplified in an account from Preneau de Pommegorge, a French explorer who had been living in West Africa for 22 years until 1765.
 He wrote in his account that "the women on the island (Saint-Louis) are, in general, closely associated with white men, and care for them when they are sick in a manner that could not be bettered.
 The majority live in considerable affluence, and many African women own thirty to forty slaves which they hire to the company."